 With its increased potency, high-dose chemotherapy also carries a higher risk of side effects and complications, which include:

 Moreover, patients might experience emotional and psychological stress due to the rigorous nature of this treatment.
-Supportive care, including counseling and nutrition advice, plays a crucial role in managing these challenges.
+Supportive care, including counselling and nutrition advice, plays a crucial role in managing these challenges.

 Deciding on high-dose chemotherapy involves a careful consideration of the benefits and risks.
-It's essential for patients to have a detailed discussion with their healthcare team, considering personal health conditions and how they might handle potential side effects.
+Patients need to have a detailed discussion with their healthcare team, considering personal health conditions and how they might handle potential side effects.
 Support systems, including family, friends, and cancer support groups, can provide invaluable support throughout this tough journey.

 It's also crucial for patients to focus on nutrition during and after treatment.
 Eating a vegetarian diet rich in fruits, vegetables, whole grains, and legumes can help replenish the body and support recovery.